 INTRODUCTION

 Inflammatory bowels diseases (IBD), which includes ulcerative colitis (UC) and Crohn’s disease (CD), are associated with chronic, relapsing inflammation of the intestinal tract.
-In the early 1900s, regions such as North America, Europe and Oceania had millions of individuals with IBD.
-The prevalence of IBD is highest in the western world, which was estimated to affect up 0.5% of the general population in 2015 and equates to approximately 2.2 million Americans living with IBD in 2025[1,2].
-However, the newly industrialized countries have a low prevalence of IBD, but the incidence has been steadily rising.
-A representative study from the Asia–Pacific Crohn’s and Colitis Epidemiology Study showed that IBD was established in Asia, with an average incidence of 1.4 per 100000 people in 2011, and the incidence of UC was twofold higher than that of CD in Asia and the incidence of IBD in China was 3.3 per 100000[3].
+In the early 1900s, regions such as North America, Europe, and Oceania had millions of individuals with IBD.
+The prevalence of IBD is highest in the western world, which was estimated to affect up to 0.5% of the general population in 2015 and equates to approximately 2.2 million Americans living with IBD in 2025[1,2].
+However, newly industrialized countries have a low prevalence of IBD, but the incidence has been steadily rising.
+A representative study from the Asia–Pacific Crohn’s and Colitis Epidemiology Study showed that IBD was established in Asia, with an average incidence of 1.4 per 100000 people in 2011, and the incidence of UC was two-fold higher than that of CD in Asia and the incidence of IBD in China was 3.3 per 100000[3].
 IBD affects millions of people around the world, producing a substantial burden on healthcare systems.

 Evidence from studies on etiology and pathogenesis suggests that IBD results from a dysregulated intestinal immune response driven by complex interplay between the host and intraluminal microbiota[4].
-Intestinal epithelial cells recognize conserved signature molecules in the gut commensal bacteria called pathogen-associated molecular patterns (PAMPs) by pattern recognition receptors (PRRs).
-Toll-like receptors (TLRs) are one of the major types of PRR families, and have a pivotal effect on maintaining homeostasis of the gut microbiota[5].
-During inflammation, TLR4 as an innate immune receptor is stimulated by recognition of gut PAMPs.
-TLR4 undergoes a conformational change and then recruits the signaling adaptors myeloid differentiation primary response gene 88 (MyD88) and tumor necrosis factor (TNF) receptor-associated factor (TRAF) 6, thereby activating downstream transcription of nuclear factor-κB (NF-κB) target genes and expression of some pro-inflammatory cytokines such as interleukin 1β (IL-1β), TNF-α or IL-6[6].
+Intestinal epithelial cells recognize conserved signature molecules in the gut commensal bacteria, called pathogen-associated molecular patterns, by pattern recognition receptors.
+Toll-like receptors (TLRs) are one of the major types of pattern recognition receptor families and have a pivotal effect on maintaining homeostasis of the gut microbiota[5].
+During inflammation, TLR4 as an innate immune receptor is stimulated by recognition of gut pathogen-associated molecular patterns.
+TLR4 undergoes a conformational change and then recruits the signaling adaptors myeloid differentiation primary response gene 88 (MyD88) and tumor necrosis factor (TNF) receptor-associated factor (TRAF) 6, thereby activating downstream transcription of nuclear factor-κB (NF-κB) target genes and expression of some pro-inflammatory cytokines such as interleukin 1β (IL-1β), TNF-α, or IL-6[6].
 However, anti-inflammatory and immuno-regulatory cytokines are related to the negative regulation of nitric oxide (NO), which is positively correlated with the severity of the disease.
 In IBD patients, NO production was positively correlated with increased levels of pro-inflammatory cytokines[7].
 The role of cytokines and NO level are fundamental to regulate inflammation in IBD.
 Meanwhile, TLR4 was significantly more upregulated in IBD patients than in controls, especially in UC patients[8,9].
-The probiotic cocktail (Lactobacillus acidophilus, Lactobacillus plantarum, Bifidobacterium lactis and Bifidobacterium breve) ameliorated clinical symptoms, histological scores, decreased NO level and reduced TLR4, inducible NO synthase (iNOS) and NF-κB expression[10].
+The probiotic cocktail (Lactobacillus acidophilus, Lactobacillus plantarum, Bifidobacterium lactis, and Bifidobacterium breve) ameliorated clinical symptoms and histological scores, decreased NO level, and reduced TLR4, inducible NO synthase, and NF-κB expression[10].
 An important mechanism of UC might be that abnormal inflammation by intestinal dysbacteriosis causes dysregulation of TLR that mediates innate immunity.
 The TLR4/NF-κB signaling pathway is an essential key point in the development of UC.